yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareSupportReason-intro.md

 ### **Must Support fields**
 In addition, the following fields are "Must Support" - i.e. they must be populated if relevant and known:

-- **onset.period.end** period.end should be populated with the date that the support reason was removed from the person.
+- **supportReasonPeriod.end** Should be populated with the date that the person stopped receiving support for this reason.

 - **primarySupportReason** This is an extension required by social care to specify whether this is the person's primary reason for support.
 It is simple true/false field and should be offered where known.